 The whole home assessment also shows us whether it makes sense to pursue these improvements:

 - Adding insulation: Inadequate or inconsistent insulation allows heat to enter and leave your home at a rapid rate.
 After air sealing, it might be a good idea to increase your insulation levels – especially if they’re below R-40 in the attic.

 - Duct sealing: A lot of the air that you’re paying to heat and cool might be escaping from your ducts before entering your living space.
 Our assessment includes duct leakage testing.
-If you’ve got a lot of leakage, sealing the leaks can make a huge difference in your energy bills.
+If you’ve got a lot of leakages, sealing the leaks can make a huge difference in your energy bills.

 - Safety modifications: In some homes, negative pressure areas, improper flue design, or chimney vents (for gas appliances) can increase your risk of a carbon monoxide leak.
 A healthy home is a safe home, so we always check these things at the same time we look for energy efficiency and indoor air quality improvements.

 Even when they don’t quite pay for themselves in terms of energy savings, there can be a huge payoff in terms of comfort and safety.
-We already mentioned CO mitigation, but sealing air leaks and ducts will also go a long way toward keeping you comfortable year round.
+We already mentioned CO mitigation but sealing air leaks and ducts will also go a long way toward keeping you comfortable year-round.
 When calculating potential energy savings and long-term ROI, keep in mind how much more comfortable you’re likely to be during the years you’re waiting for the monetary payoff.